-On a daily basis you'ree conscientious, positive, comfortable working in an IT-focused environment and able to prioritise to meet changing demands.
-Your daily tasks range from basic user account administration and creating/auditing user access information, to conducting risk assessments on the organisation’s IAM and providing solutions to improve the IAM system.
+On a daily basis, the team is conscientious, positive, comfortable working in an IT-focused environment and able to prioritise to meet changing demands.
+These tasks range from basic user account administration and creating/auditing user access information, to conducting risk assessments on the organisation’s IAM and providing solutions to improve the system.

-Identity & Access Management is an essential element of the cyber security protection of an organisation, ensuring that people only access systems and data if they allowed to do so.
+Identity and Access Management (IAM) is an essential element of the cyber security protection of an organisation, ensuring that people only access systems and data if they allowed to do so.

 In detail, you might: